Christ Came to Save Sinners:

 Can Christ save me from the penalty for sin?

-Jesus is the Christ (Messiah) (John 20:31).
-The title “Christ” or “Messiah” means “Anointed” or “Anointed One,” and Jesus is the Anointed One predicted in Old Testament prophecy(OTP) (Daniel 9:25–26OTP).
+Jesus is the Christ, the Messiah (John 20:31).
+The title Christ or Messiah means Anointed One, and Jesus is the Anointed One predicted in Old Testament prophecy(OTP) (Daniel 9:25–26OTP).
 In His First Coming, Jesus fulfilled many Old Testament prophecies about the Christ as recorded in the New Testament.
 For example, Jesus is the Christ who is a Man (Isaiah 7:14OTP; Galatians 4:4), an Israelite (Jeremiah 23:5OTP; Romans 1:3), and God (Micah 5:2OTP; Titus 2:13).
+The title also functions as a proper name for Jesus.

 Jesus Christ is the Son of God (John 20:31).
-The title “Son of God” refers to Christ’s identity as God (John 19:7).
-The title also refers to the relationship between God the Father and Christ as the Son (John 5; 17).
+The title Son of God refers to Jesus’ identity as God (John 19:7).
+It also refers to the relationship between God the Father and Jesus, the Son (John 5; 17).

-The Lord Jesus Christ is God (John 1:1; 8:24, 58;2 Hebrews 1:8; 2 Peter 1:1).
+The Lord Jesus Christ is God (John 1:1; 8:24, 58; Hebrews 1:8; 2 Peter 1:1).[2]
 After seeing the resurrected Jesus Christ, Thomas, a disciple, said to Him, “My Lord and my God” (John 20:28).
-Thomas’ statement revealed his faith that Christ was God.
-The Lord Jesus also accepted his remark (John 20:29).
+Thomas’ declaration revealed his faith that Jesus was God, and the Lord Jesus accepted his statement (John 20:29).

-The eternal Son of God became a man (human) (Philippians 2:5–8), yet without a sin nature (Luke 1:35), through the Holy Spirit’s work of a miraculous virgin conception (human beginning) in Mary (the Incarnation; Isaiah 7:14OTP; Matthew 1:18–23).
-Since Christ’s conception, He is both fully God and fully man in one Person (Colossians 2:9).
-In the city of Bethlehem (Micah 5:2OTP; Matthew 2:1–6), Mary, as a virgin, gave birth to Jesus Christ (Isaiah 7:14OTP; Matthew 1:23–25).
+The eternal Son of God, Christ (Jesus), became a man (human) (Philippians 2:5–8), yet without a sin nature (Luke 1:35), through the Holy Spirit’s work of a miraculous virgin conception (human beginning) in Mary (Isaiah 7:14OTP; Matthew 1:18–23).
+Consequently, Christ is both fully God and fully man in one Person (Colossians 2:9).
+In the city of Bethlehem (Micah 5:2OTP; Matthew 2:1–6), Mary, a virgin at the time, gave birth to Jesus Christ (Isaiah 7:14OTP; Matthew 1:23–25).
 He was an Israelite by birth (Luke 3:23–38).

 God the Father sent His Son on a mission: “Christ Jesus came into the world to save sinners” (1 Timothy 1:15).
-Christ’s main purpose for becoming a man was to be the Savior of mankind.
-Jesus Christ lived a sinless life (2 Corinthians 5:21).
-As He sacrificially died on the cross (1 Peter 2:24), He shed His blood for the forgiveness of man’s sins (Blood Atonement; Leviticus 17:11; Hebrews 9:22).
-In addition, Jesus Christ was man’s sinless Substitute who paid the penalty for man’s sins through His sacrificial death (Substitutionary Atonement; Isaiah 53:5–6OTP; 1 Corinthians 15:3; 1 Timothy 2:5–6).
+Jesus Christ became a man to be the Savior of mankind.
+By living a sinless life (2 Corinthians 5:21), He qualified as man’s perfect sacrifice.
+When He died on the cross (1 Peter 2:24), He shed His blood to forgive man’s sins (Leviticus 17:11; Hebrews 9:22).
+Paul stated “that Christ died for our sins according to the Scriptures” (1 Corinthians 15:3; Scriptures fulfilled: Isaiah 53:5–6OTP).
+In addition, Jesus Christ was man’s sinless Substitute, who paid the penalty for man’s sins through His sacrificial death (Isaiah 53:5–6OTP; 1 Peter 3:18).

 Is there any other way to be saved?

 There is only one way to be saved.
-The Lord Jesus said, “I am the way, the truth, and the life[;] no [one] come[s] [to] the Father, but by Me” (John 14:6).
-Jesus Christ is the only way to the Father and therefore Heaven, where the Father resides.
-Peter, an apostle of Jesus Christ, told his audience, “[Nor] is there salvation in any other[;] for there is [no] other name under heaven given among men [by which] we must be saved” (Acts 4:12).
-Jesus Christ is the only Savior.
+The Lord Jesus said, “I am the way, the truth, and the life: no man cometh unto the Father, but by Me” (John 14:6).
+Jesus Christ is the only way to the Father and, therefore, to Heaven, where the Father resides.
+Peter, an apostle of Jesus Christ, told his audience, “Neither is there salvation in any other: for there is none other name under heaven given among men, whereby we must be saved” (Acts 4:12).
+Thus, Jesus Christ is the only Savior.

 How can I be saved?